intro2AI/intro2AI.github.io/src/content/2/en/part2a.md

 <div class="content">

-Before chatting with chatbots, let us first [master Google Search](https://www.youtube.com/watch?v=cEBkvm0-rg0).
+Before chatting with chatbots, let us first master Google Search and explore humanity's multiplicity by juxtaposing.

 ### Slides
 No Slides.

-### Exploring Humanity's Multiplicity by Juxtapositon
+### Playground

 [How to Google like a Pro?](https://www.youtube.com/watch?v=cEBkvm0-rg0)